phaubertin/jinue/doc/syscalls/exit-thread.md

 ## Description

-Terminate the current thread and make available a pointer-sized argument to any thread that successfully joins the terminating thread by calling [JOIN_THREAD](join-thread.md).
+Terminate the current thread and make available a pointer-sized value to any thread that successfully joins the terminating thread by calling [JOIN_THREAD](join-thread.md).